markolsonse/Worksheets/README.md

 \maketitle % Print the title section
 ```
-Of course, you could choose to design your custom title from the style file or manually create your own title
+Of course, you could choose to design your custom title from the style file or manually create your own title by replacing the `\maketitle` command with your own.

 #### SageSilent Environement

-The SageSilent environment is where all the magic happens.
-You write your sage code within this environment that will be used generate two variables:
+The SageSilent environment is where all the magic happens as it is within this environment where you will write the majority of your sage code to generate your document.

+To under

+For the majority of the worksheets that I generate, I am interested in generating two variables.

-1. _qoutput_ : a raw string of latex code to generate each question
+1. `qoutput` : a raw string of latex code to generate each question
-1. _aoutput_ : a raw string of latex code to generate each answer
+1. `aoutput` : a raw string of latex code to generate each answer